 An immigration hold (also called a detainer) refers to when an undocumented or illegal immigrant who is already in jail is held after a criminal charge, often past the person's scheduled release date, for transfer to Immigration and Customs Enforcement (ICE).
 The hold lasts for 48 hours, during which time ICE is supposed to pick the person up.
 (If it doesn't, then technically you can argue for release, but doing so usually triggers ICE picking the person up anyway.)

-Checking in on who is the police have put in jail and whether they are in valid immigration status is a common ICE strategy for apprehending undocumented aliens.
-Even people with green cards (lawful permanent residence) can have immigration holds placed on them, if they committed the type of crime for which a person can be deported.
+Checking in on who is the police have put in jail and whether they are in valid immigration status is a common ICE strategy for apprehending undocumented persons.
+Even people with green cards (lawful permanent residence) can have immigration holds placed on them, if they committed the type of crime for which someone can be deported.

 Assuming the non-citizen isn't deported from the U.S. right away as described above, the first hearing before an immigration court judge will be a short one.
 The purpose is to set a bond amount for release while awaiting the next hearing.